AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Miscellaneous functions.md

 # Miscellaneous functions

-This topic describes the syntax, description, parameters, return values, and examples of Miscellaneous functions.
+This topic describes the syntax, description, parameters, and response parameters of Miscellaneous functions.
+This topic also provides examples of these functions.

 ## base64\_enc

-Details of this function:
+Details about this function:

 -   Syntax: `base64_enc(s [, no_padding])`.
 -   Description